 Indiana is a relatively new state to the world of legalized gambling.
 The state did not pass its first gaming bill until 1988.
 That is when voters passed a constitutional amendment that created the state lottery.
 Pari-mutuel gaming on interstate racing passed the next year.
 However, the first track did not open until the next decade.

-A daily fantasy sports law passed in 2016 to exempt DFS contests from gaming laws and establish basic consumer protection regulations.
+A daily fantasy sports law was passed in 2016 to exempt DFS contests from gaming laws and establish basic consumer protection regulations.
 Sports betting passed the legislature in 2019.
 This allowed for live and mobile betting on sporting events.

 The following agencies regulate gambling in Indiana: